LLNL/RAJA/docs/sphinx/dev_guide/branch_development.rst

 ---------------------------------

 The **main** and **develop** branches are the two primary branches we use.
-They always exist and the distinction between them is central to Gitflow.
+They always exist and are protected in the RAJA GitHub project in that changes to them only occur as a result of approved pull requests.
+The distinction between the main and develop branches is an important part of Gitflow.

   * The *main* branch records the release history of the project.
-Each time the main branch is changed, a new tag with the version number is made.
+Each time the main branch is changed, a new tag for a new code version is made.
     See :ref:`semver-label` for a description of the version numbering scheme we use.

-  * The *develop* branch is used to integrate and test new features and most bug fixes before they are merged into main for a relase.
+  * The *develop* branch is used to integrate and test new features and most bug fixes before they are merged into the main branch for a release.

-All other branches in the RAJA repo are temporary and are used to perform specific development tasks.
-When those tasks are complete, the corresponding branch is deleted.

 .. important:: **Development never occurs directly on the main branch or
                develop branch.**

+All other branches in the RAJA repo are temporary and are used to perform specific development tasks.
+When such a branch is no longer needed, after it is merged for example, the branch is deleted typically.

 ----------------
 Feature Branches